Battle of Membrillar

-The battle of Membrillar occurred on 20 March 1814, during the War of Chilean Independence.
+The Battle of Membrillar occurred on 20 March 1814, during the War of Chilean Independence.

 Background

-Prior to the fall of Talca in early March, Juan Mackenna had been positioned along the rata Itata river with a small division of patriot troops, whilst Bernardo O'Higgins had remained with the main body of the army in Concepción.
+Prior to the fall of Talca in early March, Juan Mackenna had been positioned along the Itata river with a small division of patriot troops, whilst Bernardo O'Higgins had remained with the main body of the army in Concepción.
 After Talca fell to Royalist forces, however, Mackenna realised his lines of communication with O'Higgins were now cut and that he was isolated.
-Mackenna, the colonel of engineers on the patriot General Staff, formed a solid defensive position, building three mutually supporting bastions on local hills on the north bank of the north side of the Itata river near Membrillar.
+Mackenna, the colonel of engineers on the patriot General Staff, formed a solid defensive position, building three mutually supporting bastions on local hills on the north bank of the Itata river near Membrillar.
 The Royalist commander, Gabino Gaínza, had sent a vanguard of 400 men into the hills of Quilo, south of the Itata river, to prevent the two patriot commanders from reuniting.
 This force had been defeated in the Battle of El Quilo on the 19 March, forcing Gaínza to attempt a different plan.
 Gaínza instead decided to attack Mackenna's forces immediately, before then turning on O'Higgins.
 Chillán sent additional reinforcements, and Gaínza then crossed the Itata to attack.